specificlanguage/wiki.civmc.net/pages/plugins/unique/factorymod.md

 These factories produce either bottles o' enchanting, emeralds, or emerald blocks.
 Emeralds can be crafted into bottles o' enchanting, or held and used like food to grant the player 9 bottles worth of XP.
 Bottles can be crafted back into emeralds for easy storage.

 There are many different recipes that can be used depending on the crops you have (See Realistic Biomes) and can be seen using **/fm**.
-While the basic cauldron uses normal item stacks, the advanced version uses compacted items.
-Resulting in 2 stacks of emerald blocks rather than bottles.
+While the basic cauldron uses normal item stacks, the advanced version uses compacted items, resulting in 2 stacks of emerald blocks, rather than bottles.

 ![EXP recipe 1 costs example](./media/Exprecipe.png)

 ## Netherite production

 Netherite, like XP, can only be produced using the appropriate factory, in this case the Advanced ore smelter factory.
 The recipe for Netherite is: 24 emeralds (xp), 8 gold ingots, 8 player essence and 12 ancient debris to produce 1 Netherite ingot.
 There are also specialized Netherite factories for armor and tools for cheaper production of these items.
-Find them in the /fm menu.
+Find them in the **/fm** menu.

-## compacting
+## Compacting

 A compacted item is a stack (64) of an item converted into 1 item.
 Having 64 of a compacted item is known as a CS (Compacted Stack) A term often used in trading on the server.
 A CS refers to 64x64 (4096) items.